khileshsharma/khileshsharma/README.md

 - 👯 I’m looking for full time opportunities as a Backend/Fullstack Dev.

-- 🌱 I’m currently learning about Microservices using Node.Js, MySQL, RabbitMQ etc.
+- 🌱 I’m currently learning about GoLang & Unit+Integrated Testing.

 - 📫 How to reach me **khileshsharma001@gmail.com**